State and Local Policy Database

 • Utility Involvement: Regulatory guidelines have been established requiring significant utility involvement in supporting building energy code compliance.
 The Florida Energy Efficiency and Conservation Act (FEECA), enacted in 1980, emphasizes reducing the growth rates of weather-sensitive peak demand, reducing, and controlling the growth rates of electricity consumption, and reducing the consumption of scarce resources, such as petroleum fuels.
 During the 2008 legislative session, the Legislature amended FEECA to place greater emphasis on the pursuit, through utility-sponsored incentives, of all cost-effective customer conservation and energy efficiency measures including demand-side renewable energy systems.
 Under FEECA, the Florida Public Service Commission (FPSC) must establish numeric conservation goals for each FEECA utility, at least every five years.

 • Stakeholder Advisory Group: The Energy Technical Advisory Committee (TAC) reviews any proposed energy code modifications and reports their findings to the Florida Building Commission, a 27-member board composed of industry professionals appointed by the governor.
 All FBC meetings are public and open.
 The various Florida Building Commission Technical Advisory Committees (TACs) meet as needed.
-In 2018, the Energy TAC met nine times.
-The agendas and minutes to those meetings can be found here
+The 2022 Energy TAC meeting minutes can be found here.

 • Training/Outreach: On-site training and webinars have been performed by Building A Safer Florida (BASF), Building Official Association of Florida, private entities, and the Codes and Standards Office of the Florida Department of Business and Professional Regulation.
 The Florida Building Commission's (FBC) has statewide training requirements.
 The Education Program Oversite Committee (POC) establishes curriculums and trains/certifies trainers.
 Additional energy code technical research is conducted on an ongoing basis for the FBC review.
 These reports provide the FBC with recommendations on best practices and technical evaluations for Florida-specific issues such as ventilation, air tightness testing.
 Links to this research are provided below: